wanadzhar913/bank-transaction-classification/README.md

 ### 2.0 Model Architecture
 **Why DeBERTaV3?**
 We chose the latest version of DeBERTa due to [SOTA (State-of-the-Art) performance on NLU (Natural Language Understanding) tasks and benchmarks]( https://huggingface.co/microsoft/deberta-v3-base#fine-tuning-on-nlu-tasks).
-Moreover, with a **vocabulary of 128k and only having 86 million backbone parameters**, it is relatively efficient to finetune which is good due to my compute constraints.
+Moreover, with a **vocabulary of 128k and only having 86 million backbone parameters**, it is relatively efficient to finetune which is good due to our compute constraints.

 **Training Loop**
 We trained 2 models using **Google Colab's A100 GPU (40GB VRAM)**.
 One model takes in text primarily as input, and the other takes text and additional non-text features.
 Both were trained using **PyTorch** and had the following training procedures: